The best MTB hydration packs for 2023

 Hipbelt pockets provide on-trail access to small items, while a scratch-free slash pocket holds your sunglasses or electronics.
 The front pocket quickly stashes extra gear or a rain shell, while the front panel stash pocket offers easy access to necessities.

 The redesigned Airscape back panel provides an improved fit and ventilation while a removable roll-up tool pouch keeps tools organized and handy.

-The reflective patch and blinker light attachment (light not included) aid visibility in evening and early morning rides.
+The reflective patch and blinker light attachment (light not included) aid visibility in the evening and early morning rides.

 The Lobo helps you travel fast and light on days when the weather is clear and the trail is calling, or days when you want to ditch most of your gear and ride.
 It carries enough water for a substantial 3+ hour ride with the 3 liters of hydration capacity, and the external fill means you can top off the hydration pack without unpacking anything.

-The brand new Crux design delivers 20% more water per sip, while the on/off lever makes it easy to prevent leaks.
+The brand-new Crux design delivers 20% more water per sip, while the on/off lever makes it easy to prevent leaks.
 Magnetic Tube Trap keeps your tube accessible and secure when you need it.

 The air director back panel offers air channels to keep your back cool; external hooks let you carry your helmet without denying you access to your pack.
 The stretch overflow storage lets you stash a rain shell or extra layer.
-Reflective accents, on the other hand, enhances your visibility in low-light environments.
+Reflective accents, on the other hand, enhance your visibility in low-light environments.

 Lastly, a removable stability belt helps keep the pack secure over technical terrain.